21+ Vault

 Seed Starting Cell Tray

 72-cell seed starting tray with drainage holes.
 Fits standard 1020 trays.
-Reusable forever — no more buying disposable plastic.
+Reusable, so no more buying disposable plastic.

 Large PrintEco-Friendly